jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.5.2 - 10.23.2025 =
+* Added new perfmatters_rucss_inline_stylesheets filter which allows you to inline any stylesheet already excluded from used CSS.
+* Reworked the Script Manager input change event listener for better compatibility with other JavaScript running while the Script Manager is being used.
+* Added new delay JS quick exclusion for GenerateBlocks Pro.
+* Added built-in CSS selector exclusion for GenerateBlocks mobile menu.
+* Added built-in stylesheet exclusion for GeneratePress local fonts.
+* Updated WS Form Pro delay JS quick exclusion to fix a console error.
+* Fixed some incorrect wording in the clear used CSS tooltip.

 = 2.5.1 - 09.29.2025 =
 * Added a fetchpriority high attribute on critically preloaded image tags to match the preload link attribute.